gingerdeer/gingerdeer.github.io/serious.md

 * What's next?
 You tell me :)

 ### Thus, my main skills include:
-* Coding in your fancy front or back-end language and library of choice
-* Technical and educational writing and presentation

 * Project management
 * Strong communication skills
+* Teambuilding, engagement, leadership
+* Technical and educational writing and presentation
 * Learning and teaching
-* Strategy and planning
-* Community Engagement
+* Coding in your fancy front or back-end language and library of choice

 ### Let's be in touch!